openframeworks/ofSite/content/setup/raspberrypi/Raspberry-Pi-SMB.md

 **WARNING: This is a very permissive file sharing configuration that gives you read/write/delete permissions across the entire file system.
 It is not recommended if you are the least bit concerned about being able to delete important files over a network.**

+### Create a mount point
+In order to avoid permissions problems in creating, deleting and moving files the following commands create a shortcut to the root file system and mount it as a virtual drive.
+* `cd /`
+* `sudo -i`
+* `mkdir /rootfs`
+* `mount --bind / /rootfs`

+The following steps will allow the above mount command to run everytime the RPi is rebooted.
+Otherwise you will have to run it manually

+* `sudo nano /etc/fstab`

+add the line

+    /               /rootfs         none    bind

+It should look something like this:

+    proc            /proc           proc    defaults          0       0
+    /dev/mmcblk0p1  /boot           vfat    defaults          0       2
+    /dev/mmcblk0p2  /               ext4    defaults,noatime  0       1
+    /               /rootfs         none    bind
+    # a swapfile is not a swap partition, no line here
+    #   use  dphys-swapfile swap[on|off]  for that

+* Press CTRL+o to save the file
+* Press CTRL+x to exit `nano`

 ### Install Samba
 From a Shell run these commands